Logan Ryan: 2015 season

-During Week 2 against the Buffalo Bills, Ryan recorded four combined tackles, deflected a pass, and intercepted a pass attempt by Tyrod Taylor as the Patriots won 40–32.
+During a Week 2 40–32 victory over the Bills, Ryan recorded four combined tackles, deflected a pass, and intercepted a pass attempt by Tyrod Taylor.
 The following week, he was named the starting cornerback after Tarell Brown was unable to play due to a foot injury.
-Ryan made four combined tackles during the 51–17 win against the Jacksonville Jaguars.
-During Week 5 against the Dallas Cowboys, Ryan recorded three combined tackles, a pass deflection, and intercepted a pass attempt by quarterback Brandon Weeden during a 30–6 road victory.
+Ryan made four combined tackles in the 51–17 victory over the Jacksonville Jaguars.

+During a Week 5 30–6 road victory over the Dallas Cowboys, Ryan recorded three combined tackles, a pass deflection, and intercepted a pass attempt by quarterback Brandon Weeden.
 In the next game, he recorded a season-high nine combined tackles and defended the pass during a 34–27 victory over the Indianapolis Colts.
 He was named the indefinite starting cornerback for the remainder of the season after the game, replacing Tarell Brown who was placed on injured reserve.

 Ryan finished the 2015 season with 74 combined tackles (58 solo), a then career-high 14 pass deflections, and four interceptions in 16 games and 14 starts.

 The Patriots finished atop the AFC East with a 12–4 record and earned a playoff berth.
-On January 16, 2016, he made his first NFL postseason start and recorded nine combined tackles during a 27–20 victory over the Kansas City Chiefs.
-The following week, he made five solo tackles and defended a pass, as the Patriots lost on the road 18–20 to the Denver Broncos in the AFC Championship.
+On January 16, 2016, Ryan made his first NFL postseason start and recorded nine combined tackles during a 27–20 victory over the Kansas City Chiefs in the Divisional Round.
+The following week, he made five solo tackles and defended a pass, as the Patriots narrowly lost on the road 20–18 to the Broncos in the AFC Championship Game.